gladstone-institutes/bibliometrics/input/Evolocumab-notes.md

 * Pasted authors and score from peripheral-scored-indegree author subnetwork into Denom-Indegree columns
 * Pasted authors and score from peripheral-scored-indegree2 author subnetwork into Denom-Indegree2 columns
 * Template formulas calculation ranks and ratios
-* Note: averaged ratios across two samples of peripheral (see Evolocumab-Pubmed-Search-PMIDs*.txt above) to get a better BRB filter criteria, i.e., it covers more of the pubmed search result space, without compromizing the scope and size contraints of a given peripheral network.
+* Note: averaged ratios across two samples of peripheral (see Evolocumab-Pubmed-Search-PMIDs*.txt above) to get a better RBR filter criteria, i.e., it covers more of the pubmed search result space, without compromizing the scope and size contraints of a given peripheral network.
 Two samples of 1600 each (3200) from a total space of 9722 is sufficient.
 Future analyses might sample more if covering more space.